What side effects can corticosteroids cause?

 Topical corticosteroids can lead to thin skin, red skin lesions and acne.

 Side effects of injected corticosteroids

-Injected corticosteroids can cause side effects near the site of the injection.
-Side effects may include pain, infection, shrinking of soft tissue and loss of color in the skin.
-Doctors usually limit corticosteroid injections to no more than three or four a year, depending on your specific situation.
+Injected corticosteroids can cause temporary side effects near the site of the injection.
+These may include skin thinning, loss of color in the skin, facial flushing, insomnia and high blood sugar.
+Doctors usually limit corticosteroid injections to three or four a year, depending on each patient's situation.